Conversational User-AI Intervention: A Study on Prompt Rewriting for Improved LLM Response Generation: Introduction

-The first step towards developing better solutions is to understand user-AI interaction failure at scale, and to study the impact of potential remediation strategies on real-world conversations.
-The availability of datasets of human-LLM conversations such as WildChat~\cite{zhao2024wildchat} on the one hand, and the capability of modern LLM systems to analyze, interpret, and rewrite text at scale on the other, presents an opportunity to inform future strategies on improving user-AI interactions.
-While prior work has leveraged conversational logs to measure user satisfaction~\cite{lin2024interpretable}, generate taxonomical categories~\cite{wan2024tnt}, and perform alignment~\cite{shi2024wildfeedback}, no research effort has focused on the impact of sub-optimal prompts on unsatisfactory user outcomes.
+For equity and broader user engagement, it is imperative that LLMs deployed as chatbots better interpret users' information needs in whatever form they are expressed.
+Understanding user-AI interaction failure at scale and testing remediation strategies is the first step towards developing better solutions.
+Publicly available datasets of human-LLM conversations, such as WildChat~\cite{zhao2024wildchat}, combined with the capability of modern LLM systems to analyze, interpret, and rewrite text at scale presents an opportunity to improve user-AI interactions.
+While prior work has leveraged conversational logs to measure user satisfaction~\cite{lin2024interpretable}, generate taxonomies~\cite{wan2024tnt}, and perform alignment~\cite{shi2024wildfeedback}, no research effort to the best of our knowledge has examined how sub-optimal prompts impact unsatisfactory user outcomes.

-Thus in this paper, we investigate the feasibility of rewriting user prompts with LLMs, in ways that \textbf{better express their information needs}, and the impact that these rewrites have on LLM-generated response quality.
-Our investigative framework involves two LLMs: the first is the one the user is having a conversation with, -- which we refer to as the \chatbot \ -- and the second is the one we use to rewrite prompts -- which we refer to as the \rewriter.
-Given a conversational history between the user and \chatbot, we study whether the \rewriter \ is capable of inferring the information needs of the user, and reformulating a prompt that better captures these needs.
-We also measure the impact of these rewrites on downstream usability by prompting the \chatbot \ to generate a response to the reformulated prompt.
+We investigate whether LLMs can rewrite user prompts to \textbf{better express their information needs} and measure how these rewrites impact LLM-generated response quality.
+Our investigative framework involves two LLMs: the \chatbot, which converses with the user, and the \rewriter, which rewrites prompts.
+Given a conversational history between the user and \chatbot, we study whether the \rewriter \ can infer user information needs and produce improved prompts.
+Then, we measure the downstream impact of these rewrites by prompting the \chatbot~to respond to the reformulated prompt.

-During the process of performing a prompt rewrite, we also ask the \rewriter \ to generate additional insights.
-These include the degree of modification required, the aspects of improvement (such as clarity, or specificity), and the assumptions, if any, the model needs to make in order to construct an effective prompt\footnote{Sometimes, user prompts are so underspecified that it is impossible to infer underlying needs without making assumptions}.
-The insights not only serve as a chain-of-thought for the model as it reformulates a user prompt, but provide novel axes along which to analyze user-AI conversations, and the impact of performing strategic interventions.
+During prompt rewriting, we also ask the \rewriter~to generate additional insights.
+These include the degree of modification required, the aspects of improvement (such as clarity, or specificity), and the assumptions, if any, the model needs to make in order to construct an effective prompt.\footnote{Sometimes, user prompts are so underspecified that it is impossible to infer underlying needs without making assumptions.} Not only do these insights serve as a chain-of-thought for the model as it reformulates a user prompt, but they also provide novel axes along which to analyze user-AI conversations, and the impact of performing strategic interventions.